 Conventions are a reasonably well-defined set of roles, settings, events, and values that are specific to a genre.
 They're the things that readers intuitively expect to be present in a work of genre fiction, whether they consciously realize it or not.

 Obligatory scenes are the key events, decisions, and discoveries that move the protagonist along on his or her journey.
 These key scenes are what help to evoke emotional reactions in the reader.
 And, when coupled with your genre’s conventions, they will give the reader the experience they’re looking for.

 Let’s take a look at our three case studies (warning–spoilers ahead).

 In every performance story, the protagonist faces some kind of opportunity or challenge to perform in front of others.
 Usually, this does not go as well as planned because the protagonist lacks the skills and/or confidence needed to succeed.
 Whatever happens, this moment usually introduces the protagonist to the type of event that he or she will later train to compete in.
 This scene acts as the global Inciting Incident that gives rise to the protagonist’s story goal.

 After the Inciting Incident gives rise to the protagonist’s story goal, he or she will go about trying to make it happen.
-Unfortunately, things don’t always go as planned, and the protagonist’s initial strategy will fail in some way.
+Unfortunately, things don’t always go as planned, and the protagonist’s initial strategy for achieving their goal (and/or gaining that sense of external validation or self-respect) won't work out.
 Because of this, the protagonist has to come up with a better way forward or a new plan for success.
 This is usually when the protagonist starts to gather his or her support team and finds a mentor if they haven’t done so already.

 This is the key moment in a performance story that the reader has been waiting for.
 It’s the “big event” -- the fight, play, tournament, recital, final round, or solo performance that the protagonist has been training for.